 At age 41 Palminteri had become an "overnight" star.
 Other important projects quickly fell his way.
 He received a well-deserved Oscar nomination the following year for his portrayal of a Runyonesque hit man in Woody Allen's hilarious jazz-era comedy Bullets Over Broadway (1994).
 He was on the right side of the law in both The Perez Family (1995), his first romantic lead, and then the classic crimer The Usual Suspects (1995).
 He played the ill-fated brute in Diabolique (1996) and wrote a second screenplay, Faithful (1996), in which he again plays a hit man, terrorizing both Cher and Ryan O'Neal.

 Though Palminteri was invariably drawn into a rather tight-fitting, often violent typecast, it has been a secure and flashy one that continues to run strong into the millennium.
-Surprisingly, the one obvious show he missed out on was HBO's "The Sopranos" (1999).
+Surprisingly, the one obvious show he missed out on was HBO's The Sopranos (1999).
 True to form he has been more recently spotted in gritty urban settings playing a "Hell's Kitchen" cop in One Eyed King (2001) starring actor/producer Armand Assante; a pool hustler and mentor in Poolhall Junkies (2002); a mob boss in In the Fix (2005); a dirty cop in Running Scared (2006); the titular scam artist as Yonkers Joe (2008); a karaoke-loving Italian psychiatrist in Once More with Feeling (2009); and an abusive husband and father in Mighty Fine (2012).
-Occasionally he has lightened up a bit as in his recurring role as Shorty on "Modern Family" (2009)
+Occasionally he has lightened up a bit as in his recurring role as Shorty on Modern Family (2009)

-|Gianna Ranaudo||(6 June 1992 - present) 2 children|
+|Gianna Palminteri||(6 June 1992 - present) ( 2 children)|